Computer Information Systems

 - Compare the different types of hardware required in networking.

-- Investigate the flow of information between two communicating network devices.
+- Investigate the flow of information between communicating network devices.

-- Explain current technologies used in local area networks (LANs).
+- Examine current technologies used in local area networks (LANs).

-- Explain current technologies used in wide area networks (WANs).
+- Identify technologies used in wide area networks (WANs).